ipref/ietf/stop-ipv4-creep.md

 ![step 1](./stop-ipv4-creep.s6.jpg)

 Each side may now switch to IPv6 independently.
+The switch is to pure IPv6, no dual stacks.
 Each side may also elect to stay with IPv4 for an extended amount of time.
 The Internet is not affected by these decisions.

 ![step 1](./stop-ipv4-creep.s7.jpg)